retaildevcrews/helium-java/README.md

 docker build -t helium-dev .

-# Then run the container
+# Then run the container.
+First decide on the AUTH_TYPE and set with this command:
-docker run  -p8080:8080 --env KEYVAULT_NAME=devshop-gelatodev-kv myimage_name:latest
+docker run  -p8080:8080 --env KEYVAULT_NAME=devshop-gelatodev-kv --env AUTH_TYPE=<CLI or MSI> myimage_name:latest

 # Check the logs to ensure the container is properly running
 # Re-run until the application started message appears